networkedsystemsIITB/WebQ/TokenCheck/README.md

+### Required Packages

+- libssl-dev
+- libbz2-dev

+### Configuration steps
+The configuration options are in the file lighttpd.conf.
+- Configure CapacityEstimator ip and post at btp.h in lighttpd/src folder.
+( this should be same as `webq.tokencheck.port` in `CapacityEstimator/webq.properties` ).
+Do the install steps if the CapacityEstimator ip is changed.
+- The IP of test moodle server ip is configured in TokenCheck/lighttpd/lighttpd.conf.

-### TokenCheck install steps
+### Install steps

-install `libssl-dev` and `libbz2-dev` package

 1. Go inside "lighttpd" directory.
-2. Run `sudo make`, and then `sudo make install`
+2. Run `sudo make`, and then `sudo make install`.

-For starting the server, run `lighttpd -f lighttpd.conf`
+3. For starting the server, run `lighttpd -f lighttpd.conf`.This is done as a part of `redeploy.sh` and is not expected to run manually.

-### TokenCheck configuration steps

-The configuration options are in the file lighttpd.conf.
-CapacityEstimator ip and port at which it listens ( this is listed as webq.tokencheck.port in `CapacityEstimator/webq.properties` ) is HARD CODED in btp.h !!!!
-The Apache server ip is configured in TokenCheck/lighttpd/lighttpd.conf

 ###  Code changes to lighttpd
-Code changes for this project to lighttpd are in TokenCheck/lighttpd/src/btp.h
+Code changes on lighttpd for this project are in TokenCheck/lighttpd/src/btp.h.

-### Other files
-the lighttpd error log can be found at /var/log/lighttpd/error.log
+The lighttpd error log can be found at /var/log/lighttpd/error.log.